sdr-enthusiasts/acars-guide/types/hfdl.md

 ## Software

+### Baremetal installation

 - [dumpHFDL](https://github.com/szpajder/dumphfdl) - a mature HFDL decoder.
 Installation instructions are found on the readme of the [dumpHFDL](https://github.com/szpajder/dumphfdl) github repo.
-There is also a step-by-step guide to installing SoapySDR for SDRPlay and RTL-SDR devices with instrctions on installing dumpHFDL and setting up system services for auto start etc., which can be found [here](https://github.com/rikgale/hfdl_install).
+There is also a step-by-step guide to installing SoapySDR for SDRPlay and RTL-SDR devices with instructions on installing dumpHFDL and setting up system services for auto start etc., which can be found [here](https://github.com/rikgale/hfdl_install).
 - [xng](https://github.com/airframesio/xng) - a next-generation multi-decoder client for SDRs, written in Rust for Linux, Windows, MacOS.

+### Docker installation

+- SDR-Enthusiasts (SDR-E) [`docker-dumphfdl`](https://github.com/sdr-enthusiasts/docker-dumphfdl) - a docker wrapper for dumphfdl with a built in auto frequency selector or manual frequecny selection.
+Assumes some prior knowledge of using [SDR-E](https://github.com/sdr-enthusiasts) docker containers and some familiarity with using soapySDR (no soapySDR installation required).

 ## Frequencies

 #### 12 Frequency bands.
+2, 3, 4, 5,6, 8, 10, 11, 13, 15, 17, 21.

-Not all bands are active all the time and not all frequencies are in use.
-Consult the latest system table for current frequencies (WORK IN PROGRESS)
+Not all bands are active all the time and not all frequencies within the bands are in use.
+Consult the latest system table for current frequencies.
+(WORK IN PROGRESS)

 ```
 version = 52;